 It’s a fluid process that really has no right or wrong way to do it.

-Basic Tips for Picking Your Disney World Park Days
+Basic Tips for Picking the Best Days to Visit Disney World Parks

 - Fly in and out mid-week: Flights are typically cheaper on Tuesdays, Wednesdays, and Thursdays

 - Check the Park Ticket Calendar for Crowd Levels: when going through the park ticket calendar on Disney’s website, the cheaper the starting price of the tickets, the lower crowd level time of year it is.
 Same goes for looking at 1 day ticket prices for individual parks.
 That means Disney expects lower crowds at that park on that day.

 - Prioritize Park Order vs. Low Crowds: Hopefully the stars can align and you can get both, but figure out which is more important to you

 - Magic Kingdom is #1: Not that it needs to go first, but Magic Kingdom should never be on the chopping block.
 It’s too important to the overall experience

 - Park Days with a Split Stay: If you have a split stay scheduled (staying in more than one resort) plan your park days based on which parks are easiest to get to from each resort you stay at

 - Don’t skip any parks: Try your hardest to at least spend some time in all 4 parks during your trip, especially if it’s your first or only trip.
 Each park has its own flavor and amazing experiences.

 - Take Advantage of Early Entry: If you are staying at a Disney resort you can enter the parks 30 minutes before park opening.
 This is prime time to get on rides with little to no line.
 DO NOT miss early entry.